kkensuke/myjb/_build/html/_sources/basic/github/github.md

 `git init project_name` makes a directory named project_name and `.git` in it.

 ### push an existing repository from the command line
+If you have already made a local repository and not made remote repository, you just need to use the following commands after making a remote repository.
 ```
 git remote add origin https://github.com/<Username>/<repository>.git
 git branch -M main